amcaplan/amcaplan.github.io/source/_posts/blog/2019-01-20-speeding-up-a-simple-static-site-with-cloudinarys-help.markdown

 https://res.cloudinary.com/caplan/image/fetch/
 ```

-which tells Cloudinary you want to fetch an image for the `caplan` cloud, and
+which tells Cloudinary you want to fetch an image for the `caplan` cloud (you
+create a cloud with a unique identifier when you sign up for Cloudinary), and
 the rest is the URL where the image can be found:

 ```